lowlowd/WEALTHSIMPLE-BONUS/src/data/post/wealthsimple-referral-code-2025.md

 ⚠️ **Important:** After 7 days, the system will reject any referral code attempts.
 This is a strict policy, and even customer support typically cannot override it.

 👉 [Full guide: How to Add a Referral Code After Signing Up](/blog/add-referral-code-after-signup)

-## What Reddit Users Say About Wealthsimple Referral Codes

-Searching for a Wealthsimple referral code on Reddit?
-You'll find plenty of real user experiences from 2025.
-Here are the key takeaways from the community:

-### ✅ The Good

-- **"Got my $25 within hours"** - Most users confirm fast payouts
-- **"The referral ladder is legit"** - Users transferring large portfolios confirm receiving higher bonuses
-- **"Way better than bank sign-up offers"** - Compared to traditional bank promotions, Wealthsimple's program is more accessible

-### ⚠️ Things to Watch For

-- **"I missed the 7-day window"** - Many regret not entering their code sooner
-- **"Bonus goes to Chequing, not TFSA"** - By design, bonuses land in your Chequing account to avoid affecting contribution room
-- **"Make sure you have a Chequing account open"** - You need one to receive the bonus

-The Reddit consensus?
-Pretty simple: **use a referral code when you sign up** and don't sit on your hands before funding.
-The people who regret it are almost always the ones who waited too long.

 ## Referral Bonus Terms and Conditions